 What is it: Natsume's Book of Friends: The Waking Rock and the Strange Visitor

 Natsume's Book of Friends: The Waking Rock and the Strange Visitor is a film set in the universe of the acclaimed anime and manga Natsume Yūjin-chō, created by Yuki Midorikawa.
-This film is a continuation of the story of Takashi Natsume, a young man who has the ability to see spirits and yokai, supernatural beings from Japanese mythology.
-The plot revolves around the book of friends that Natsume inherited from her grandmother, which contains the names of several spirits that she had sealed away.
-The film explores themes such as friendship, loneliness and the search for belonging, hallmarks of the original series.
-The narrative is rich with emotions and presents a depth that captivates both longtime fans and new viewers.
+This film continues the story of Takashi Natsume, a young man with the ability to see spirits and yokai, supernatural beings from Japanese mythology.
+The plot revolves around the book of friends Natsume inherited from his grandmother, which contains the names of several spirits she had sealed away.
+The film explores themes of friendship, loneliness, and the search for belonging, hallmarks of the original series.
+The narrative is rich in emotion and presents a depth that captivates both longtime fans and new viewers.

-The film was produced by a talented team who brought to life the magic of Natsume's world.
-Among the main people involved are:
+The film was produced by a talented team who brought the magic of Natsume's world to life.
+Key players include:

 - Directed by: Takahiro Omori